-According to the Company's assessment of historical information and the portfolio analysis at March 31st, 2021, there is no objective evidence that overdue balances receivable, present material risks of impairment, that imply adjustments to the impairment recorded in the Financial Statements on those dates.
+According to the Company's assessment of historical information and the portfolio analysis at September 30th, 2021, there is no objective evidence that overdue balances receivable, present material risks of impairment, that imply adjustments to the impairment recorded in the Financial Statements on those dates, however, Justo & Bueno client portfolio balance is being permanently evaluated due to the fact that there is an increase in the risk of bad debts due to the economic situation of the third party.

-Note 7.
+Note 8.
 BIOLOGICAL ASSETS